Skip to Content

 Lung nodule clinic

-Many of the hospitals in our network have lung nodule clinics, aimed to serve patients with lung abnormalities found on medical imaging.
-Our team of nurse navigators work with your healthcare team to help you manage diagnosis, appointments, hospital and community resources, treatment decisions and survivorships.
+Many of our hospitals have lung nodule clinics that work to treat lung abnormalities found on medical imaging.
+Our team of nurse navigators collaborate with your healthcare team to help you manage your diagnosis, appointments, community resources, treatment decisions and survivorship.

-Using your scan, a nurse navigator makes recommendations for follow-up care — including a specialist referral, if needed — and coordinate the proper services throughout your care journey.
+Using your scan, we can also make recommendations for follow-up care and coordinate the proper hospital services for your unique condition.

 Multidisciplinary lung cancer care